2012 Snooker Shoot-Out

 The 2012 Shoot Out (officially the 2012 PartyPoker.com Snooker Shoot Out) was a professional non-ranking snooker tournament that took place between 27 and 29 January 2012 at the Circus Arena in Blackpool, England.
 It was played under a variation of the standard rules of snooker.

-Nigel Bond was the defending champion, but he lost in the round one 15–30 against Robert Milkins in a repeat of the 2011 final.
+Nigel Bond was the defending champion, but he lost in round one 15–30 against Robert Milkins in a repeat of the 2011 final.

-Barry Hawkins won the final 1-0 (61–23) against Graeme Dott.
+Barry Hawkins won the final 61–23 against Graeme Dott.